Welcome to Nutritional Services

 Our goal is to offer food choices to students that taste good and are good for them.
 Menus are analyzed and designed to follow guidelines established by the U.S. Department of Agriculture (USDA) for calories, fat, protein, calcium, iron, vitamin A, and vitamin C. School lunches are to provide 1/3 of the Recommended Daily Allowances (RDA) for healthy children.
 According to the U.S. Dietary Guidelines 2005, moderately active teens require a total of 1,600 to 2,000 calories per day for females, and 1,800 to 2,800 calories per day for males, with no more that 30% of the total calories coming from fat.
 It is important to note that calorie needs vary depending on the child’s age, size, and activity level.

-Our menu provides a variety of choices that accommodates the wide range of students’ tastes, as well as giving students the opportunity to try and enjoy new foods.
+Our menu provides a variety of choices that accommodate the wide range of students’ tastes, as well as gives students the opportunity to try and enjoy new foods.
 Lunches at the middle and high schools include a main entree, choice of fruit, vegetable, bread, and milk selection.

 Menu items are subject to change at any time.

 Families can check their food account balance, date of last transaction and make secure online food account payments 24 hours a day, 7 days a week through Skyward Family Access.
 Accounts are updated daily.
-Any student who has a negative $5.00 balance in their food account will be served a sandwich and a carton of milk in lieu of hot lunch.
 View payment instructions or if you need to update your account information for making online payments, visit RevTrak and click on My Account.